 Canon M10 vs Leica M10

 The Canon EOS M10 and the Leica M10 (Typ 3656) are two digital cameras that were announced, respectively, in October 2015 and January 2017.
-The Canon M10 is a mirrorless interchangeable lens camera, while the Leica M10 is a rangefinder-style mirrorless.
+The Canon M10 is a mirrorless interchangeable lens camera, while the Leica M10 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (Canon M10) and a full frame (Leica M10) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 23.8 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.